andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Preprocessing/Registration_Normalization.rst

 Normalization, Smoothing, and Statistical Power
 *******

 As you read on the `previous page <Smoothing>`__, smoothing tends to cancel out noise and enhance signal.
 This applies to group analyses as well, in which all of the subjects' images have been normalized to a template.
-Although each subjects' functional images will be transformed to match the general shape and large anatomical features of the template, there will be small variations in how smaller anatomical regions align between the normalized functional images.
+Although each subjects' functional images will be transformed to match the general shape and large anatomical features of the template, there will be variations in how smaller anatomical regions align among the normalized functional images.
 If the images are smoothed, there will be more overlap between clusters of signal, and therefore greater likelihood of detecting a significant effect.

 -----

 The Registration Tab
 *******

-The Registration tab is where you will do both registration and normalization.
-Click on the button next to ``Main structural image`` to expand the input field.
+Registration and Normalization, although distinct, are packaged together as a single step in the FEAT GUI's ``Registration`` tab.
+Once you have selected this tab, click on the button next to ``Main structural image`` to expand the input field.
 Then select the subject's skull-stripped image - in this case, the one that we created using a fractional intensity threshold of 0.2.

 You will notice that there are dropdown menus below both the ``Main structural image`` and ``Standard space`` fields.
 The menus under the Main structural image field correspond to options for registering the functional to the anatomical image.
 The menus under the Standard space field are options for normalizing the anatomical image to the template image.
 Within these sets of menus, the dropdown menu on the left is the ``Search`` window, and the dropdown menu on the right is the ``Degrees of Freedom`` window.